-(A) Purpose: The requirements in this standard are intended to make buildings and facilities accessible to and usable by, individuals with disabilities such as but not limited to; the inability to walk, difficulty walking, reliance on walking aids, blindness and visual impairment, deafness and hearing impairment, coordination, reaching and manipulation disabilities, lack of stamina,

-- (B) This standard provides guidance for design and specifications for constructed elements that make spaces accessible. - (C) This standard can be applied to the design and construction of new buildings and facilities, renovations, alterations and rehabilitation of existing buildings and facilities and is applicable to permanent construction as well as temporary construction and emergency conditions. - (D) Ark.
-Code Ann. § 6-20-1407(e) authorizes the Section to review and approve construction documents for new public school facilities for compliance with this standard prior to bidding or construction.
-Construction documents submitted for review shall comply with these standards.
+- (A) Purpose: The requirements in this standard are intended to make buildings and facilities accessible to and usable by, people with physical individuals with disabilities such as but not limited to; the inability to walk, difficulty walking, reliance on walking aids, blindness and visual impairment, deafness and hearing impairment, coordination, reaching and manipulation disabilities, lack of stamina, difficulty interpreting and reacting to sensory information, and extremes of physical size.
+Accessibility and usability allow a physically handicapped person individuals with disabilities to get to, access, enter, and use a building or facility. - (B) This standard provides guidance for design and specifications for constructed elements that can be used in making functional make spaces accessible.
+For example, it specifies technical requirements for making doors, routes, seating, and other elements accessible.
+These accessible elements can be used to design accessible functional spaces such as classrooms, hotel rooms, lobbies, or offices. - (1) Application: (C) This standard can be applied to the following: the design and construction of new buildings and facilities, renovations, alterations and rehabilitation of existing buildings and facilities and is applicable to permanent construction as well as temporary construction and emergency conditions. - (D) Arkansas Code Annotated § 6-20-1407(e) authorizes the Section to review and approve construction documents for new public school facilities for compliance with this standard prior to bidding or construction.
+Construction documents submitted for review shall comply with these standards. - (a) The design and construction of new buildings and facilities, including spaces and elements, site improvements, and public walks. - (b) Remodeling, alterations, and rehabilitation of existing construction. - (c) Permanent, temporary, and emergency conditions.